Disservin/fastchess/man.md

 - -tbignore50
     Disable the fifty move rule for tablebase adjudication.

+- -tbadjudicate SETTING
+    Control when tablebase adjudication is applied.
+SETTING can be:
+    - WIN_LOSS: Only adjudicate winning/lost positions
+    - DRAW: Only adjudicate drawn positions
+    - BOTH: Adjudicate both wins and draws (default)

 - -openings file=NAME format=(epd|pgn) [order=ORDER] [plies=PLIES] [start=START]
     Specifies an opening book file and its format for game starting positions.